-International Labour Organization (ILO) Conventions, No.184 on Health and Safety in Agriculture have been particularly helpful.
-The United Nations Stockholm Convention on Persistent Organic Pollutants (POPs) is now ratified by 50 countries and has entered into force.
+International Labour Organization (ILO) Conventions, especially Convention No. 184 on Health and Safety in Agriculture have been particularly helpful.
+The United Nations Stockholm Convention on Persistent Organic Pollutants (POPs) needs to be ratified by 50 countries before it enters into force.
 These conventions must be implemented nationally.
-In addition, there are local and national efforts to restrict the use of pesticides and to ban the sale of mercury-containing products.
+The Stockholm Convention calls for national bans on incineration.
+In addition, there are local and national efforts to restrict the use of pesticides and to ban the sale of mercurycontaining products.
 All of these efforts deserve our energetic and sustained support.